Finding a Top Financial Advisor Firm in San Antonio, Texas

 PAX offers a number of services to individuals.
-That could mean planning for retirement, choosing life insurance, planning your charitable giving or analyzing college costs.
+That could mean planning for retirement, choosing life insurance, planning charitable giving or analyzing college costs.
 The firm also offers a number of services that are tailored specifically to businesses and employers.
-For example, it helps with 401(k)s, pensions plans and payroll deduction taxes.
+For example, it helps with 401(k)s, pension plans and payroll deduction taxes.

 As an insurance agency, PAX also specifically offers help with health insurance, life insurance, disability insurance and Medicare programs for both individuals and groups.

-PAX Financial Group Investing Strategy
+PAX Financial Group Investment Strategy

 Overall, PAX’s investment focus is on long-term gains.
-It actively manages portfolios but does not try to time and beat the market.
+It actively manages portfolios but does not try to time or beat the market.
 An individual portfolio could consist of domestic and foreign stocks, mutual funds and bonds.

 Brent Forrest & Associates, LLC

-Brent Forrest & Associates, LLC Background
+Brent Forrest & Associates Background

-Brent Forrest & Associates, LLC Investing Strategy
+Brent Forrest & Associates Investment Strategy

 Texas Legacy Wealth Management